nax3t/devsprout-udemy-affiliate-chrome-extension/README.md

 # DevSprout Udemy Affiliate Chrome Extension

 ## Instructions
+1. Download (and unzip) or clone this repo
-1. Type "chrome:extensions" in the address bar
+2. Open chrome browser and type "chrome:extensions" in the address bar
-2. Check the "developer mode" option to enable loading the extension
+3. Check the "developer mode" option to enable loading the extension
-3. Click "Load unpacked extension" then select the application folder
+4. Click "Load unpacked extension" then select the unzipped repo folder from step 1
-4. The extension is now loaded in chrome and ready to execute
+5. The extension is now loaded in chrome and ready to execute

 ### Disclaimer